 Temple University Municipal Police Academy (PA ACT 120)

-About: The Temple University Municipal Police Academy is proud to offer the professional training and skills development required for certification as a police officer under PA Act 120.
-Temple’s full-time, accredited program exceeds the state required curriculum and offers additional preparation that increases graduates’ effectiveness and career opportunities.
+About: The Temple University Municipal Police Academy ACT 120 is proud to offer the professional training and skills development required for certification as a police officer.
+Temple’s full-time, accredited program exceeds the state-required curriculum and offers additional preparation that increases graduates’ effectiveness and career opportunities.
 Temple’s graduates have found employment in urban, suburban, transit, housing, capitol, campus and conservation/natural resource law enforcement agencies.
 Training classes are offered during the day, and include some evening and weekend hours, allowing students to work efficiently towards their certificate of completion.
 An accelerated academy program allows authorized students with prior military, state, or federal policing experience to count previously completed training towards their certification.